 The Corsair HS50 is not a very portable gaming headset, like most.
 The cups are fairly large, and they do not fold or swivel.
 They won’t be easy to carry around, but you shouldn’t be on the move too often with your gaming headset, so this issue might not be a big deal.

 The Corsair HS50 are well-built gaming headphones with a simple and efficient design.
 They have a thick and well-padded headband and metal frame for the hinges and yokes.
-They have dense ear cups and have metal grills that make them look somewhat like open-back headphones.
-The grills are well-built and feel sturdy enough that they won't break from a couple of accidental drops.
+They have dense ear cups and have metal grilles that make them look somewhat like open-back headphones.
+The grilles are well-built and feel sturdy enough that they won't break from a couple of accidental drops.
 However, the swiveling hinges, where the ear cups meet the metal frame of the headband, is somewhat thin and does not have a wide range of motion, which would be the most fragile part of the HS50's design.